martinaalvera/Documentation/ansible_galaxycloud-refdata.rst

 Dependencies
 ------------
-For cvmfs server reference data providere, the role depends on indigo-dc.cvmfs-client role, which takes as input parameters the CernVM-FS server location details (stratum 0 address, public key and mount point).
+For cvmfs server reference data provider, the role depends on indigo-dc.cvmfs-client role, which takes as input parameters the CernVM-FS server location details (stratum 0 address, public key and mount point).

 ::